debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 PC2 is heavily dominated by D, the only major leftover pattern in the data.
 In fact, PC2 -- by nature -- isn't much different from the D column of our dataset.

-Another cool way to look at the mutual relationship between the columns, as well as their relationship to the PCs, is the biplot.
+Another cool geometric way to look at the (i) mutual relationship between the columns, as well as (ii) their relationship to the PCs, is the biplot.
 The smaller the angle between the lines, the more positively correlated they are.
 Interestingly, L and GA are even more positively correlated than W and GF.
 As the angle increases to 90°, the correlation drops to zero.
 For example, GF and D are at about 90° and aren't correlated.
 As we go past 90°, the negative correlation goes up.
 Lines opposite to each other (or, in other words, at an angle of 180°) are perfectly negatively correlated.
 In our data, teams that win more lose less.
 Also note that the D arrow is aligned along PC2 and almost perpendicular to PC1; the others are aligned along PC1 but perpendicular to PC2.

 <img width="600" height="350" alt="LoadingsBiplot" src="https://github.com/user-attachments/assets/d8e7eaec-4ab0-472f-bbaf-098615da1f19" />

+### Predicting the ISL champions

+That's what there is to PCA.
+It finds correlations between the columns of the data (if any) and reduces the number of columns required to describe the major patterns in it.
+In our case, we have reduced the 5D ISL data to a more manageable 2D data.
+But do the first two PCs have any predictive ability?
+Can they predict who the champions were, and who finished at the bottom?

+The short answer is: not necessarily.
+PCA doesn't know how the league committee ranks the teams.

+Nevertheless, let's calculate the PC scores for each team and arrange them in descending order of magnitude.
+More simply, let's evaluate the following equations for each team, and arrange the numbers by magnitude:

+PC1 score = 0.507W + 0.036D - 0.526L + 0.48GF - 0.485GA
+PC2 score = 0.031W - 0.925D + 0.178L + 0.077GF + 0.182GA